bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/6 Vibration introduction/equivilant spring for a shaft in torsion.md

 ---

 #### What is the equation for a
-## Equivilant spring for a rod under axial load
+## Equivilant spring for a shaft in torsion

 ![[Pasted image 20220302101905.png]]